MultiBLiMP 1.0: A Massively Multilingual Benchmark of Linguistic Minimal Pairs: Pipeline

 \subsection{Agreement Validation}

 Determining whether a particular phenomenon exists in a given language, and how it can be expressed as a minimal pair, is challenging.
-We address this with a data-driven procedure that computes the probability of a language containing a phenomenon, based on UD and UM annotations.\footnote{An alternative to approaching this from a data-driven perspective would be to use typological databases like Grambank \citep{grambank_release} and WALS \citep{wals}, but their discrete nature and framing agreement in terms of being \textit{possible} and not \textit{compulsory} \citep{baylor-etal-2023-past} made them unsuitable for our goals.} This acts as a final filter on the minimal pairs, ensuring that our perturbed sentences are actually ungrammatical in a given language.\looseness=-1
+We address this with a data-driven procedure that computes the probability of a language containing a phenomenon, based on UD and UM annotations.\footnote{An alternative to approaching this from a data-driven perspective would be to use typological databases like Grambank \citep{grambank_release} and WALS \citep{wals}, but their discrete nature and framing agreement in terms of being \textit{possible} and not \textit{compulsory} \citep{baylor-etal-2023-past} make them unsuitable for our goals.} This acts as a final filter on the minimal pairs, ensuring that our perturbed sentences are actually ungrammatical in a given language.\footnote{In addition to this data-driven procedure, we also conduct extensive spot checks to ensure our procedure yields valid minimal pairs.}

-\paragraph{Agreement} The agreement phenomena we focus on can be turned into a minimal pair by inflecting the agreement feature on one of the words:
+\paragraph{Agreement} The agreement phenomena we focus on can be turned into a minimal pair by changing the agreement feature on a word and re-inflecting it:

 Evaluating agreement in this way requires that the inflected form is ungrammatical in this context.
 For example, if we were to inflect a past tense verb for \textsc{number} in English, the inflected form would remain the same.
 Another example is Turkish, where number is marked \textit{optionally} on the verb: